How To Use NLP Techniques to Lead People

 How Can You Learn to Do this Sort of Thing?

-If you want to learn about how to use hypnotic persuasion skills then the best place to start is Persuasion Skills on Steroids Deconstructed.
+If you want to learn about how to use hypnotic persuasion skills then the best place to start is Advanced Persuasion Patterns.
 You can click through and find out more here:

 Tags: Case Studies, Influence, Leadership, Persuasion